Skip to content

 llm = ChatOpenAI(model="gpt-4o")

-result = await graph.ainvoke({
+result = await agent.ainvoke({

-"messages": [("user", "Remember that I'm learning Python and prefer visual examples")]
+"messages": [("human", "Remember that I'm learning Python and prefer visual examples")]

 print(result["messages"][-1].content)

-# Continue the conversation
+# Continue the conversation - state is preserved via checkpointer

-result = await graph.ainvoke({
+result = await agent.ainvoke({

-"messages": [("user", "What programming language am I learning?")]
+"messages": [("human", "What programming language am I learning?")]

 print(result["messages"][-1].content)